-- 1. Culverts shall be designed for the flood mitigation storm.
-Consideration when designing culverts includes: roadway type, tailwater or depth of flow, structures, and property subject to flooding, emergency access, and road replacement costs. - 2.
-The flood mitigation storm shall be routed through all culverts to be sure building structures (e.g., houses, commercial buildings) are not flooded or increased damage does not occur to the highway or adjacent property for this design event.
+- Culverts shall be designed for the flood mitigation storm.
+Consideration when designing culverts includes: roadway type, tailwater or depth of flow, structures, and property subject to flooding, emergency access, and road replacement costs. - The flood mitigation storm shall be routed through all culverts to be sure building structures (e.g., houses, commercial buildings) are not flooded or increased damage does not occur to the highway or adjacent property for this design event.

-1. Velocity Limitations
+Velocity Limitations

-- The maximum velocity shall be consistent with channel stability requirements at the culvert outlet. - b) The maximum allowable velocity is 15 feet per second, but outlet protection shall be provided where discharge velocities will cause erosion conditions. - c) To ensure self-cleaning during partial depth flow, a minimum velocity of 2.5 feet per second is required for the streambank protection storm when the culvert is flowing partially full.
+- The maximum velocity shall be consistent with channel stability requirements at the culvert outlet. - The maximum allowable velocity is 15 feet per second, but outlet protection shall be provided where discharge velocities will cause erosion conditions. - To ensure self-cleaning during partial depth flow, a minimum velocity of 2.5 feet per second is required for the streambank protection storm when the culvert is flowing partially full.

-C. Headwater Limitations
+Headwater Limitations

-- 1. The allowable headwater is the depth of water that can be ponded at the upstream end of the culvert during the flood mitigation storm event, which will be limited by one or more of the following constraints or conditions: - a) Headwater will be non-damaging to upstream property. - b) Culvert headwater plus 12 inches of freeboard shall not exceed top of curb or pavement for low point of road over culvert, whichever is lower.
+- The allowable headwater is the depth of water that can be ponded at the upstream end of the culvert during the flood mitigation storm event, which will be limited by one or more of the following constraints or conditions: - 1.
+Headwater will be non-damaging to upstream property. - Culvert headwater plus 12 inches of freeboard shall not exceed top of curb or pavement for low point of road over culvert, whichever is lower.

-D. Tailwater Considerations
+Tailwater Considerations

-- 1. If the culvert outlet is operating with a free outfall, the critical depth and equivalent hydraulic grade line shall be determined. - 2.
-For culverts that discharge to an open channel, the stage-discharge curve for the channel must be determined.
-See Section 2.1.4 of the iSWM Hydraulics Technical Manual on methods to determine a stage-discharge curve. - 3.
-If an upstream culvert outlet is located near a downstream culvert inlet, the headwater elevation of the downstream culvert will establish the design tailwater depth for the upstream culvert. - 4.
-If the culvert discharges to a lake, pond, or other major water body, the expected flood mitigation storm event of the particular water body will establish the culvert tailwater.
+- If the culvert outlet is operating with a free outfall, the critical depth and equivalent hydraulic grade line shall be determined. - For culverts that discharge to an open channel, the stage-discharge curve for the channel must be determined.
+See Section 2.1.4 of the iSWM Hydraulics Technical Manual on methods to determine a stage-discharge curve. - If an upstream culvert outlet is located near a downstream culvert inlet, the headwater elevation of the downstream culvert will establish the design tailwater depth for the upstream culvert. - If the culvert discharges to a lake, pond, or other major water body, the expected flood mitigation storm event of the particular water body will establish the culvert tailwater.

-E. Other Criteria
+Other Criteria

-- 1. Culvert skews shall not exceed 30 degrees as measured from a line perpendicular to the roadway centerline without approval. - 2.
-Erosion, sediment control, and velocity dissipation shall be designed in accordance with Section 4.0 of the Hydraulics Technical Manual.
+- Culvert skews shall not exceed 30 degrees as measured from a line perpendicular to the roadway centerline without approval. - Erosion, sediment control, and velocity dissipation shall be designed in accordance with Section 4.0 of the Hydraulics Technical Manual.

-3.5 Bridges
+3.6 Bridges

-1. Flood mitigation storm for all bridges
+Flood mitigation storm for all bridges

-- 1. A freeboard of one-foot shall be maintained between the computed design water surface and the low chord of all bridges. - 2.
-Design guidance is located in Section 3.4 of the Hydraulics Technical Manual.
+- A freeboard of one-foot shall be maintained between the computed design water surface and the low chord of all bridges. - Design guidance is located in Section 3.4 of the Hydraulics Technical Manual.

-3.6 Detention Facilities
+3.7 Detention Structures

-1. Detention facilities shall be designed for the four storms (water quality, streambank protection, conveyance, and flood mitigation storms) for the critical storm duration that results in the maximum (or near maximum) peak flow.
+Detention structures shall be designed for the four storms (water quality, streambank protection, conveyance, and flood mitigation storms) for the critical storm duration that results in the maximum (or near maximum) peak flow.